evidentlyai/evidently/docs/book/reference/all-tests.md

 ---
-description: List of all tests available in Evidently.
+description: A reference page on all the tests available in Evidently.
 ---

-How to read the tables:
+# How to read the tables

 * **Test**: the name of an individual test that you can include in a Test Suite.
 * **Description**: plain text explanation of the test.
 We also specify whether it applies to the whole dataset or individual columns.